CARDIAC SONOGRAPHY: We’re located in the M-TEC site in Gaylord

 Cardiac Sonography Program Information and Documents

 The application period for the Cardiac Sonography program beginning Fall 2015 is OPEN.
-Applications will be accepted until June 1, 2015.
+Late applications will be accepted until June 1, 2015.

 Cardiac sonography is the use of ultrasound imaging to examine a patient’s heart and diagnose any life-threatening illness or conditions.
 This exam is performed by sonographers trained in identifying visual and auditory symptoms or irregularities of the heart.
 Doctors rely on highly skilled ultrasound technicians to provide them with quality images in order to diagnose their patients.
 Sonographers can also assist in guiding surgeons and physicians during operations.